CureQ/MEAlytics/README.md

 ### File Analysis
 MEAlytics allows for easy batch processing of files.<br>
-Optionally, MEAlytics optionally utilizes **multiprocessing** to significantly speed up the analysis when resources are available!
+MEAlytics utilizes **multiprocessing** to significantly speed up the analysis when resources are available!

 ![](./Example_visualisations/process.png)